Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 # This folder records my everday learning from github
-I use this floder as a place to write my daily progress and practise markdown syntax.
+> I use this floder as a place to write my daily progress and practise markdown syntax.
+>
+> I hope that I could keep a record of learning or doing something new everyday no matter what situation.
 ## Besides my daily progress report, there is a cheatsheet on markdown language included in this file.
 The cheatsheet included is extracted online [^1]